-Unfortunately, no. Just one mobile phone number may be linked to a single card number.
+Unfortunately, no. Just one mobile number maybe linked to a single card number.

-Q. If my mobile phone number changes, what do I need to do?
+Q. If my mobile number changes, what do I need to do?

-Q. Can I receive debit card fraud alerts via email too?
+Q. Can I receive credit card fraud alerts by email too?

 Q. Is this service safe and secure?